 The school day typically begins at 8:05 a.m. and ends at 3:27 p.m.
 Students are to leave the school grounds after dismissal.
 School staff will provide supervision for students on school grounds 30 minutes before the school day begins.
-Students are to leave school grounds within 15 minutes after dismissal, unless they are under the direct supervision of a staff member or parent.
+Students are to leave school ground within 15 minutes after dismissal, unless they are under the direct supervision of a staff member or parent.
 There will be no supervision provided by the school before or after these times.
 Parents must make arrangements for their children to leave school promptly at the end of the day.
+This has been an issue with students in gym areas unsupervised in the past.
+It has been a concern for custodial and administrative staff.

-Self-Management of Diabetes or Asthma/Anaphylaxis
+Self Management of Diabetes or Asthma/Anaphylaxis